192933488S/quantum-books/README.md

 # Quantum Mechanics Books
-A list of Quantum Mechanics textbooks since 1922
+A list and baseline of Quantum Mechanics textbooks since 1922